TarellKing/Nessus-Vulnerabilities-scan/README.md

 <body> In this lab, I used Nessus vulnerability scanner to identify vulnerabilities on my home network and assess the risks associated with each vulnerability.
 I conducted a host discovery scan and a basic network scan.
 While the host discovery scam came back as expected i was able to locate unkown vulnerabilities during my basic network scan.
 Nessus is a popular vulnerability scanner that can be used to scan and identify vulnerabilities in a network, including servers, workstations, and other devices connected to the network.

-Some things i was able to also practice within this lab include:
+ Key Contributions:

+○ Assessed my home networks vulnerabilities

 ○ Created and ran multple Nessus scans